 Once you get your rosemary topiary home, remove the wrapping and check out the condition of the potting soil and roots.
 If needed, re-pot accordingly.
 If nothing else, your topiary will probably be dry.
 Once the plants get into your care, place it on a small dish of pebbles and water lightly.

-As an alternative to this, I like to place the pot in water and allow it to absorb water for an hour or so.
+As an alternative to this, we like to place the pot in water and allow it to absorb water for an hour or so.
 This will ensure that it doesn't get too much and will keep spots from forming on the rosemary itself from the minerals that are in the water.

 Care for your rosemary like any other houseplant that needs plenty of light.

-I find that they do best under a grow light or in a south facing window.
+We find that they do best under a grow light or in a south facing window.
 The perfect shape should last throughout the holiday season, but after that, you will have to trim back to your preferred shape as it starts to grow out a bit.

 How do you know if your rosemary is starting to suffer, and can it be saved?